manasmbellani/search_freeplane/README.md

 Files that are searched by default should have `.mm` extension which is used by default by Freeplane.

+To expand the list of extensions, provide a comma-separated list of extensions e.g. `.mmap,.mm,.mind` to the `-e` argument when executing the script.

 ## Setup

 ### Via docker